Kinnykiki/PingPongGame/README.md

-# PingPong game is a game that is a game it is no a gam its a game
+# PingPong game is a game that is a game it is not a gam its a game